1231301695/TT4L_G6_Requirements_Project/SRS.md

 ## **3.3 Elicitation Techniques Based on Kano Model** {#3.3-elicitation-techniques-based-on-kano-model}

-The requirements for the University Communication and Services Portal were gathered and prioritized using the Kano Model, which helps in understanding and categorizing customer needs.
+The requirements for the EduAxis were gathered and prioritized using the Kano Model, which helps in understanding and categorizing customer needs.
 The Kano Model categorizes requirements into five categories:

 1. **Dissatisfier (Must-Be Requirements)**: Basic features that users expect.
 If these are not fulfilled, users will be dissatisfied.
 2. **Satisfier (One-Dimensional Requirements):** Features that result in satisfaction when fulfilled and dissatisfaction when not fulfilled.